inpertio/inpertio/server/README.md

 ## 2. Availability

 As soon as the Config Service starts and successfully clones target Git repo, it guarantees that repo content is exposed for programmatic consumption all the time.
 Later on new commits might be added to the Git repo and connectivity between the repo and the Config Service might break, that way the latest updates are not exposed.
-However, the problems are reported and last known repo state is still available
+However, the problems are reported and last known repo state is still available.

+Feel free to check [5.2.
+Refresh](#52-refresh) for information on how the config service gets config repo changes

 ## 3. Scalability